Angie Lassman

 Angie Lassman (born November 22, 1990) is an American television meteorologist who works for NBC News.
-She appears on the Saturday edition of Today with Peter Alexander and Laura Jarrett, MSNBC, and NBC News Now.
+She appears on the Saturday edition of Today and on NBC News Now on weekdays.
 Additionally, she serves as a fill-in for Al Roker and Dylan Dreyer.
 She also appears on NBC Nightly News.
 Lassman joined NBC News in November 2022 after working at NBC station WTVJ in Miami, Florida, since 2016.

 Early life and education

 Lassman was born and raised in Fraser, Michigan, and attended Fraser High School, where she played volleyball and basketball, and graduated in 2008.
 She earned a Bachelor of Science degree in meteorology with a minor in communications from Florida Institute of Technology in 2013.
 She went on to receive her Master of Science degree in meteorology from Florida Institute of Technology in 2014.
 From 2008 to 2013, Lassman competed on the Florida Tech Volleyball Team as a libero.
 She was a two-year team captain, finishing with 1,606 career digs, second highest in school history.